hod25/MagicMirror/pages/_pages/faq.markdown

 ### Use the `fat` image

 Since release `v2.17.1` a new image `karsten13/magicmirror:fat` is provided.
-This image is based on `debian:buster` (not on `debian:buster-slim` as `latest`) and contains already many dependencies, e.g. python.
-You can try this image if you need packages missing in `latest`.
+This image is based on `debian:latest` (not on `debian:slim` as the other images) and contains already many dependencies, e.g. python.
+You can try this image if you need packages missing in the normal images.
 Be aware that this image is really `fat` so pulling this image takes longer, especially on a raspberry pi.

 ## How to start MagicMirror without using `docker-compose.yml` files?